viperproject/gobra-book/src/slices.md

 func append[T any](ghost p perm, src []T, xs ...T) (res []T)
 ```

-Note that since `append` is variadic, the permission must be the first argument.
+Note that since `append` is variadic, the permission amount must be the first argument.
-The permission to `src` is lost as the underlying array could be reallocated if the capacity is not sufficient to append the new elements.
+The permission to `src` is lost, as the underlying array could be reallocated if the capacity is not sufficient to append the new elements.
-`s = append(s, 42)` is a common pattern in Go and this way permissions to `s` are preserved.
+`s = append(s, 42)` is a common pattern in Go, and this way permissions to `s` are preserved.

-`copy` copies the elements from `src` to `dst`, stops when the end of the shorter slice is reached and returns the number of elements copied.
+`copy` copies the elements from `src` to `dst`.
+It stops when the end of the shorter slice is reached and returns the number of elements copied.
  ``` gobra
 requires 0 < p
 requires forall i int :: {&dst[i]} (0 <= i && i < len(dst)) ==> acc(&dst[i], write)